-- If two or more teams are tied for first place at the conclusion of Final Jeopardy, then a tiebreaker round will be played. - The tied teams will be presented with a category and the clue will then be revealed. - The first team to buzz in and give the correct response wins the game. - If a team buzzes in too early (i.e., prior to the Emcee reading the entire clue), then their response will be considered to be incorrect. - If a team provides an incorrect response, then another team may buzz in and respond. - If no team provides a correct response, then another category will be presented.
+- The tied teams will be presented with a category and the clue will then be revealed. - The first team to buzz in and give the correct response wins the game. - If a team buzzes in too early (i.e., prior to the Emcee reading the entire clue), then their response will be considered to be incorrect. - If a team provides an incorrect response, then another team may buzz in and respond. - If no team provides a correct response, then another category will be presented.
 Thus, multiple clues need to be available since the tiebreaker could require multiple rounds. - Contestants will not be eliminated from play for providing an incorrect response. - The tiebreaking categories should be chemical engineering related.